iandrew8/corechain-dapp/README.md

-# DApp built on Core
+# DApp built on Core Blockchain

 This tutorial provides simple steps to build a DApp to store and retrieve data on Core blockchain.
 The technology stack used in this tutorial includes MetaMask, Node.js, Ethers.js and React.js.